Caller ID: United States

 In the United States, telemarketers are required to transmit caller ID.
 This requirement went into effect on January 29, 2004.
 It is generally illegal to spoof Caller ID if done "with the intent to defraud, cause harm, or wrongfully obtain anything of value".
 The acts are prohibited under Truth in Caller ID Act of 2009.

 Courts have ruled that caller ID is admissible.
 Providers are required by FCC rules to offer "per-call" blocking of caller ID to their customers.
 Legislation in the United States in 2007 made caller ID spoofing illegal for fraudulent purposes.

 In March 2017, the FCC approved a new rule that would allow telecommunication companies to block robocallers that use fake caller ID numbers to conceal their true location and identity.
-The rule means telecommunication companies can block robocallers at the network level, long before a call passes through a carriers network and arrives at a subscriber's house or business.
+The rule means telecommunication companies can block robocallers at the network level, long before a call passes through a carrier's network and arrives at a subscriber's house or business.
 T-Mobile was the first major US carrier to announce plans to implement blocking technologies based on the new rule.

 Starting in mid-2017, and with intended culmination in 2019, the FCC pushed forward Caller ID certification implemented via a methodology of SHAKEN/STIR.

 This initiative was further strengthened by the TRACED Act, enacted in December 2019.